[In Part 1, I talked about my screenplay Hell For Breakfast, being released in New Zealand this October under the title Fresh Meat.]

 At least that was the plan …

-In September 2002 I was in Ottawa on personal business, and me being me, asked my agent to see if there was anybody I could meet with.
-Turns out there was opportunity, in the form of a film and TV producer who had read a vampire script I had written and wanted to meet.
+In September 2002 I met a film and TV producer who had read a vampire script I had written and wanted to meet.
 He showed me around his studio, talked about movies, the usual, and finally got down to brass tacks.
 He was in the process of signing a co-pro deal with a company in NZ and they were looking for a low-mid budget genre film to produce.
 Turns out these Kiwis had some success with a horror film a few years prior and were interested in something along those lines.

 Did I have anything that fit the bill?

 Well … yeah, I did, I admitted, and when he asked what the pitch was, I paused.
 Of course the script in question was H4B – but Joe and I were going to make that ourselves, right?
 But as he was a producer with resources and I wasn’t, I figured, “what the hell,” and pitched it anyway, deciding it probably wouldn’t be his cuppa tea, but maybe with his resources and our intent, we could make the movie happen the way Joe and I wanted it to.

 Turns out I was wrong; he loved the concept and the pitch – it had all the elements they were looking for.
 He asked to see a copy of the script, which I promised to send when I got back home.
 On returning I buzzed Joe, told him what the producer told me, and asked what we should do.